Privacy Policy

 Value: “”

-Purpose: Instagram sets this cookie to optimize its own services and offers on and off Instagram.
+Purpose: Instagram sets this cookie to optimize its own services and offerings on and outside of Instagram.
 The cookie sets a unique user ID.

 Name: fbsr_112893550124024